U8NWXD/oppia-wiki/Custom-Pylint-checks.md

 To learn about these metadata options, see the [section above on the AST checker code](#write-the-ast-checker-code).
 Notice that unlike the AST checker, we set `__implements__` equal to `interfaces.ITokenChecker`, and we used a new message ID, name, and symbol.

-For our token checker, we only need to implement a `process_tokens()` method that accepts a list of tokens.
-Each token is described by a 5-tuple as [documented in the tokenize library](https://docs.python.org/3/library/tokenize.html#tokenize.tokenize).
+For the token checker, you only need to implement a `process_tokens()` method that accepts a list of tokens.
+Each token is described by a named 5-tuple as [documented in the tokenize library](https://docs.python.org/3/library/tokenize.html#tokenize.tokenize).
 The tuple takes the form `(type, string, start, end, line)`:

 * `type`: The token type, for example `tokenize.STRING`.
 * `string`: A string with the code that the token represents.